jimf/elastic-transform/README.md

 Visit methods are passed 2 arguments: `path` and `state`.
-Paths are wrappers around the original nodes and provide a number of additional state attributes and methods (see below for a full listing), in addition to the raw `node` itself.
+Paths are wrappers around the original nodes and provide a number of additional state attributes and methods, in addition to the raw `node` itself.

 #### Path Properties